vain0x/curage-lang/README.md

 This project is my study for language server protocol (LSP) server implementation.

-Curage-lang itself is a tiny, no-interesting language.
+Curage-lang itself is tiny, no-interesting language.
 I am implementing a LSP server for the language.
-It will have some features, such as "use of undefined variable" reporting, symbol renaming, etc.
+It has some features, such as syntax error reporting, symbol renaming, etc.

 ## Structure